Watch the recording of the launch event (20 Sept 2021)

-In early 2021, Lancashire & South Cumbria ICS, ICP Execs, Directors of Public Health and CCGs Chairs committed to form a regional Lancashire & South Cumbria Health Inequalities Commission (HIC) to improve health inequalities and make a step change in people’s health.
+In early 2021, Lancashire & Cumbria ICS, ICP Execs, Directors of Public Health and CCGs Chairs committed to form a regional Lancashire & Cumbria Health Inequalities Commission (HIC) to improve health inequalities and make a step change in people’s health.
 This has now been renamed as the Health Equity Commission (HEC).

 The Chair of the HEC is Professor Sir Michael Marmot.
 The HEC will consist of a balanced panel comprising regional leaders/influencers and independent experts.

 The HIC aims to provide local organisations, partners and Integrated Care Partnerships the support to make health inequalities and the ‘prevention agenda’ our joint priority and provide them with a clear voice in the region & ICS.

 The group is establishing the HEC during 2021 with the aim of taking action starting in 2022.
 Our initial scope is:

 - Influence all LSC partners in mobilising care to reduce health inequalities and its role in the economy

 - Focus on the social determinants for health, with reference to poverty/deprivation, building on the work of the health focus in the Local Enterprise Partnerships and the Greater Lancashire Plan & equivalent Cumbria plan